RushankWankhede47/TechSoC-26/Problem_Statement_1/RUN.md

 My exception handling is bad as the program crashes if exception arises so please enter input exactly as it was mentioned in each test case.
 I have used the exact same input format and output format as test cases.
 Do not enter a grid in 'classify' feature which requires over 100 generation to show oscillation as it is its max scan limit.
-The rest below is exactly what you asked for  :)
+The rest below is exactly what is asked for  :)

 ## Language